 Rosemont Preserve Restoration Day

-The community is invited to the Rosemont Preserve Restoration Day on Saturday, May 13 from 9 a.m. until 11 a.m. to help protect the natural habitat at Rosemont Preserve.
-Volunteers will be tending to native plants, removing invasive plants and doing some light trail maintenance.
+The community is invited to the Rosemont Preserve Restoration Day on Saturday, Feb.
+10 from 9 a.m. until 11 a.m. to help protect the natural habitat at Rosemont Preserve.
+Volunteers will be working on the trail, weeding the demonstration garden and removing invasive plants that pose a fire danger to the Preserve.

 Wear sturdy shoes, comfortable clothes and garden gloves (long pants and sleeves are recommended).
-Tools will be available, but volunteers are also asked to bring theirs.
+Tools will be available.

 This event is free to the public and suitable for all ages and no reservations required.
 Rain cancels event.
 Sorry, no pets please.

 For further information, contact the Friends of the Rosemont Preserve at RosemontFriends@gmail.com.